 If you are a student, a recipient of the JSPS Postdoctoral Fellowship for Research in Japan, or a researcher whose residence status is "Cultural Activities," you fall under Category I Insured Persons.

-You must submit an Application to Enroll in National Pension as a Category I insured Person (「国民年金被保険者資格取得届出書」Kokumin Nenkin Hihokensha Shikaku Shutoku Todokesho) at the Health Insurance and Pension Division (Hoken Nenkinka) of your local ward office (bring your Residence Card and Social Security and Tax Number notification card).
+You must submit a National Pension Category I Insured Person Enrollment Form (Application) (「国民年金被保険者関係届書（申出書）」Kokumin Nenkin Hihokensha Kankei Todokesho (Moshidesho)) at the Health Insurance and Pension Division (Hoken Nenkinka) of your local ward office (bring your Residence Card and Social Security and Tax Number notification card).

 If you are newly arriving in Japan, please apply at your ward office's Health Insurance and Pension Division after completing moving-in procedures.

 Upon Turning 20